-The Company's products are primarily used for the packaging of perishable foods and beverages, which accounted for more than 90 percent of sales during both the first quarter of 2021 and 2020.
+The Company's products are primarily used for the packaging of perishable foods and beverages, which accounted for more than 90 percent of sales during the year-to-date periods ended June 27, 2021 and June 28, 2020.
 Other markets include medical, pharmaceutical, personal care, industrial, and other consumer goods.